Christmas Dinner at Springhead 2025

 It was an excellent day and put a smile on everyone’s face.
 If you did not attend, you missed out.
 Graham took home the shield but there were no losers on the day.
 The good news is: we are going to do it again next year.

-Some clubs raise money for charity with 1-Ball competitions by charging a small entry fee for and the Croquet England invite the winners to attend a national 1-Ball tournament.
+Some clubs raise money for charity with 1-Ball competitions by charging a small entry fee and Croquet England invite the winners to attend a national 1-Ball tournament.
 The money raised from these events goes to charity; this year it went to the British Heart Foundation.

 Social Outing at The Croft – Rowley